 The Duman Center was created in 2001, funded by an endowment provided by Highland Park philanthropist and businessman Louis Duman.
 A Detroit native who grew up in Chicago, Lou was a “raging success,” who never forgot that a charitable gift of $300 helped his father’s clock shop stay afloat during the Depression.

 Lou Duman’s generosity has enabled hundreds of small business owners to hone their management skills and to nurture, sustain, and grow their small businesses.
 If you’ve been looking to make your small business dreams become a reality, but aren’t sure what your next step is, The Duman Center can help.
-Give us a call for a free assessment.

 David Fadida, Business Analyst